 Viagra’s patent officially expires in 2020, and we expect to see more manufacturers come to the table then, driving prices down.
 Stay tuned.

-Just like brand name Viagra, generic sildenafil will be sold in tablets of 25 mg, 50 mg, and 100 mg.
+Just like brand name Viagra, generic sildenafil is sold in tablets of 25 mg, 50 mg, and 100 mg.

 Yes, you read that right.
-Pfizer, the current manufacturer of brand-name Viagra announced they they will be releasing generic sildenafil at 50% off the current brand price.
-The average retail price of one tablet of Viagra is around $73, so we expect to see the price of generic sildenafil averaging at $30-$40 per tablet.
+Pfizer, the current manufacturer of brand-name Viagra has priced generic sildenafil at 50% off the current brand price.
+The average retail price of one tablet of Viagra is around $73, so prices of generic sildenafil come in around at $30-$40 per tablet.

 That is still on the pricey side for one tablet, but there is one more way to save.
 Generic manufacturer Teva offers a savings program for eligible patients to pay as little as $0 on their prescription.
 For more information on this program, see their website here.

 Sildenafil won’t be different from brand name Viagra.

 We consistently see patients voice concern about the efficacy of generic drugs.
 But keep in mind the rigorous process that drugs must go through before they hit the market.
 These processes ensure that generic medications contain the same active ingredients as their brand name counterparts, so there’s very few differences between brands and their generic counterparts.
 You can read more from the FDA about this here.

 The biggest difference we can see right now?
 The color.
 The ‘little blue pill’ will now be the ‘little white pill’

 A generic sildenafil already exists.

 Don’t let this confuse you.
 Sildenafil is the generic for two common drugs on the market right now, Revatio and Viagra, but these drugs are approved by the FDA for two different uses.
 Revatio is used to treat pulmonary arterial hypertension, while Viagra treats erectile dysfunction in men.